ajramos/cloud-certs/gcp-pcne-cert.md

 3. Request a connection from your service provider.
 4. Submit the pairing key and other connection details, such as the connection capacity and location.
 5. Your service provider configures your connection; they must confirm that they can serve your requested capacity.
-6. When the configuration is complete, you’ll receive an email.
+6. When the configuration is complete, you'll receive an email.
 7. In the VLAN attachment, activate your connection.
 After the connection is activated, it can start passing traffic.
 8. Configure the on-premises routers to establish a BGP session with your Cloud Router.
 9. To configure your on-premises routers, use the VLAN ID, interface IP address, and peering IP address provided by the VLAN attachment.